 A five-day Chinese programme was phased in for all children.

 Start Year 7 dedicated class with 8 students.

 CIS five year accreditation.
 In November we are awarded the secondary school site.

 ICHK Secondary is opened.

-A new programme of playgroups is launched.
 Our primary school is accredited as the first Forest School Development Centre outside the UK.
 Our secondary school is named as one of the top 100 schools worldwide for innovation by Cambridge Strategies.